Korean Grammar Point

 Learning Strategies

-• Mnemonic Device: Think of ~기는 하다 as "I do it, but..." to remind you there’s often a second part that provides a contrast.
+• Mnemonic Device: Think of ~기는 하다 as emphasizing "I do indeed..." to stress the habitual action.

 7. Summary and Review